New First Year Students

 Applications will be available following confirmation of enrollment starting in May; you will receive detailed information in your Admissions welcome packet.
 (Newly admitted students: access to Home Under the Dome is associated with your Notre Dame NetID.
 If you have not activated your NetID, please visit the Office of Information Technology's Online Help Center for information).

-Students who are in need of special housing accommodations must be in communication with the Sara Bea Accessibility Services Office regarding these requests.
-All requests must be submitted by June 4 to the Accessibility Services Office in order to be considered for the assignment process.
+Students in need of special housing accommodations must be in communication with the Sara Bea Accessibility Services Office regarding these requests.
+All requests must be submitted by June 6 to the Accessibility Services Office in order to be considered for the assignment process.
 Accessibility Services will communicate with the Office of Residential Life regarding students who need accommodations prior to the assignment process.
-For requests submitted after the deadline, we cannot guarantee that appropriate space will be available.